Antenna Philosophy

 No antenna is permanent.

 All antennas are temporary, whether on a scale of hours, months, or decades.
-Of course, sometimes my “temporary” antennas have stayed up longer than my “permanent” ones.
+Sometimes my “temporary” antennas have stayed up longer than my “permanent” ones.
 Assume that you will take your antenna down periodically for tuning, repair, maintenance, or to try something else.
 Then design your supports to make that easy to do.
 Where practical, use a halyard (like a flag pole) to raise and lower your antennas..

 Also, don’t worry about choosing the “perfect” antenna the first time you put one up: it takes time to develop a feel for what aspects of ham radio you might find of most interest (and that changes over time), so your choice of antenna may change as well.
 I encourage hams to put up temporary antenna to see how a particular design will work for them, then build a more permanent version if it is a success.